alttch/eva3/xc/drivers/phi/phi_devel.rst

     @phi_constructor
     def __init__(self, **kwargs):
         # ....
-        # it's recommended to force aao_get in ModBus PHI to let it read states
+        # it's recommended to force aao_get in Modbus PHI to let it read states
         # with one modbus request
         self.owfs_bus = self.phi_cfg.get('owfs')
         # check in constructor if the specified modbus port is defined